Is Life’s Abundance Dog food an appropriate diet for Great Danes? Keep reading to hear our life abundance dog food review.

 All of these are health problems where nutrition, especially nutrition from a company that has no legitimate scientific backing, may play a key role.

 It is extremely unethical for a breeder to require the purchase of Life’s Abundance food and/or supplements.
+We consider this practice a key red flag, as it often rides in tandem with other unethical breeding practices such as inadequate health testing and breeding dogs with questionable structure.

-Life’s Abundance makes it difficult to find their ingredients list; on their website you can expect a list of ingredients within the food, but not in any particular order.
+Life’s Abundance makes it difficult to find their ingredients list; on their website, you can expect a list of ingredients within the food, but not in any particular order.

-We are not board-certified Veterinary Nutritionists, so we have no business commenting on the specific ingredients, formulation or health claims.
+We are not board-certified Veterinary Nutritionists, so we have no business commenting on the specific ingredients, formulation, or health claims.

-Coincidentally, neither do the breeders, ‘Dog Food Advisor’ or any other ‘food rating’ website.
+Coincidentally, neither do the breeders, ‘Dog Food Advisor’, or any other ‘food rating’ website.

 Not to mention the fact that Life’s Abundance is not even formulated by a credentialed, board-certified veterinary nutritionist (DACVN).

-A DACVN is one of the only people actually qualified to completely formulate kibble dog food and judge ingredients.
+A DACVN is one of the only people qualified to completely formulate kibble dog food and judge ingredients.
 (Read more here: https://vetnutrition.tufts.edu/2016/06/why-you-shouldnt-judge-a-pet-food-by-its-ingredient-list/)

-The person in charge of creating the Life’s Abundance recipes is a ‘holistic’ veterinarian whose writings and focus seems to have been on…cats.
+The person in charge of creating the Life’s Abundance recipes is a ‘holistic’ veterinarian whose writings and focus seem to have been on…cats.
 While some people may take no issue with this, consider this.

 The current FDA warnings about grain-free foods and boutique diets causing heart problems indicate that the problem is strongly correlated with boutique diets that are not formulated and rigorously tested by a credentialed veterinary nutritionist.
 So yes, that should alarm you.